 Fonab Castle Hotel and Spa

 Fonab Castle Hotel and Spa is a small but beautiful five-star property about 30 minutes outside of Perth.
 Its perched on the shore of Loch Faskally, overlooking the lake and to Ben Vrackie in the distance.
-A decadent spa, elegant dining options, and a unique Gin bar make it a great pick for visitors in search of a romantic castle hotel in Scotland.
+A decadent spa, elegant dining options, and a unique Gin bar make it a great pick for visitors in search of romantic castle hotels in Scotland.

 Sherbrooke Castle Hotel